lizbur10/js-advanced-functions-first-class-functions-readme/README.md

 // LOG: Hi, I'm Grace Hopper, I was born in 1906, and I invented one of the first compilers!
 ```

-We won't be using IIFEs much until we introduce _closures_, but it's an ubiquitous construct that you're sure to come across when searching StackOverflow and other resources.
+We won't be using IIFEs much until we introduce _closures_, but it's a ubiquitous construct that you're sure to come across when searching StackOverflow and other resources.

 ## Anonymous function expressions